 Six focused learning areas are designed to further skill development and to ensure children are prepared to enter a kindergarten classroom environment.

 Please find your school below so we can direct you to the correct log-in page.

 The format and structure of a day in kindergarten is introduced, as we help children to develop critical skills for elementary school success.
-Featuring award-winning and nationally recognized curricula, this program offers kindergarten-level lessons in reading, writing, and math.
+Featuring award-winning and nationally recognized early education curricula and classrooms, this program offers kindergarten-level lessons in reading, writing, and math.